codingoi/49.fleeting/README.md

 ## Premise

 What if you could post something and know it wouldn’t live forever?
-In this project, we’ll build a React app for our passing thoughts.
+In this project, you’ll build a React app for our passing thoughts.
 Once you add a short thought, it’ll disappear after just 60 seconds.

 ## Version 1